Insurance Lingo

 Know the Basics

 *Disclaimer!
-There are a bazzillion insurance policies out there.
+There are a bazillion insurance policies out there.
 Always contact your insurance company for the specifics.
 Below are basic definitions.
-Again, contact your insurance provider for clarity of these terms.
-Having somewhat of an understanding will benefit your communication to advocate for yourself & your loved one.
+Again, contact your insurance provider for clarity of these terms within your specific policy.
+Having somewhat of an understanding will facilitate your communication when you talk to them.

 Insurance